-- Accretive acquisitions of income-producing commercial properties: The REIT benefits from the experience and expertise of management and its acquisition and leasing knowledge to identify accretive acquisitions of office, retail and industrial properties across Canada, with an emphasis on markets in Eastern Canada, where the REIT's senior management team has a particular depth of experience.
+- Accretive acquisitions of income-producing commercial properties: The REIT benefits from the experience and expertise of management and its acquisition and leasing knowledge to identify accretive acquisitions of office, retail and industrial properties across Canada.
 The REIT seeks to identify property acquisitions using investment criteria that focus on the quality of the tenants, market demographics, lease terms, opportunities for expansion, security of cash flows, potential for capital appreciation and potential for increasing value through more efficient management of the assets being acquired, including expansion and repositioning.
-The REIT's acquisition focus is on buildings with minimal capital requirements, including new buildings or well-maintained older buildings.
+The REIT's acquisition focus will be on buildings with minimal capital requirements, including new buildings or well-maintained older buildings.
 Consistent with the REIT's strategy and in the normal course, the REIT is engaged in discussions with respect to possible acquisitions of properties.
-See "Risk Factors Acquisition and Development". - Minimizing risk through portfolio diversification: As part of its growth strategy, the REIT intends to acquire a broad range of commercial properties in its target markets, and will seek to maximize diversification within its portfolio.
-The REIT's portfolio is diversified (i) by asset class among office properties, retail properties, and commercial mixed use properties; and (ii) by geography among markets in Québec and Atlantic Canada.
+See "RISK FACTORS Acquisition and Development". - Minimizing risk through portfolio diversification: As part of its growth strategy, the REIT intends to acquire a broad range of commercial properties in its target markets, and will seek to maximize diversification within its portfolio.
+The REIT's portfolio is diversified (i) by asset class among office properties, retail properties, industrial properties and commercial mixed use properties; and (ii) by geography among markets in Québec, Atlantic Canada and Alberta.
 Within each of the office, retail and industrial asset classes, the REIT intends to target class A and B, single and multi-tenant properties.
 A class A property is a property with high quality finishes well located in a prominent area, sought by investors and strong tenants and a class B property is a well designed and well maintained property that offers useful space in a functional layout.
 As mentioned, the REIT's target markets include Ontario, which will further enhance diversification as properties are acquired.
 Ontario is Canada's largest provincial economy, with the largest market for commercial real estate. - Selective development and expansion of properties: To complement the REIT's acquisition strategy, selective development and expansion opportunities will be undertaken based on tenant demand.
 If development opportunities are pursued, the REIT initially intends to carry out any such projects externally, through third party developers.
 These projects will be aimed at improving the overall age and quality of the REIT's portfolio, while generating strong returns on investment.
-Many of the key elements and criteria of the REIT's acquisition strategy will also apply to the REIT's development and expansion strategy.
+Many of the key elements and criteria of the REIT's acquisition strategy will also apply to the REIT's development and expansion strategy. - Strategic relationship with Lotus Crux: The REIT has formed a strategic relationship with Lotus Crux that management believes will provide the REIT with access to a unique pipeline of potential future acquisitions and investments.
+Pursuant to the Strategic Investment Agreement, upon identifying a potential acquisition or investment property that, once stabilized, will be consistent with the REIT's investment guidelines and acquisition strategy, Lotus Crux shall offer to the REIT and the REIT will have the option to participate in such Investment Property, by advancing a mezzanine loan at fair market terms.
+In addition, the REIT will have an option to purchase any such Investment Property at its fair market value following stabilization.
+Management believes the Strategic Investment Agreement will provide the REIT with access to a future pipeline of high quality property acquisitions, particularly in the REIT's target markets in Western Canada and Ontario.